LA1TV/Website-Frontend/README.md

 # Website Frontend
-New website frontend written in Node.js
+New website front end for LA1TV written in React and utilising next.js.